tigerfarm/tigtaskrouterworker/README.md

 <img src="StudioIvr.jpg" width="200"/>

-### Configure your Twilio phone number to use the Studio flow.
+### Configure your Twilio phone number to use the Studio IVR.

 In the Twilio Console, buy a phone number, if you don't already have one: https://www.twilio.com/console/phone-numbers/search